aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 const layerArn = lambda.AdotLambdaLayerJavaSdkVersion.V1_19_0.layerArn(fn.stack, fn.architecture);
 ```

+When using the `AdotLambdaLayerPythonSdkVersion` the `AdotLambdaExecWrapper` needs to be `AdotLambdaExecWrapper.INSTRUMENT_HANDLER` as per [AWS Distro for OpenTelemetry Lambda Support For Python](https://aws-otel.github.io/docs/getting-started/lambda/lambda-python)

 ## Lambda with Profiling

 The following code configures the lambda function with CodeGuru profiling.
 By default, this creates a new CodeGuru